hydrusnetwork/hydrus/docs/after_disaster.md

 title: recovering after disaster
 ---

+# Recovering After Disaster

-# you just had a database problem
+## you just had a database problem

 I have helped quite a few users recover a mangled database from disk failure or accidental deletion.
 You just had similar and have been pointed here.
 This is a simple spiel on the next step that I, hydev, like to give people once we are done.